chulkovd/ORB6/Readme.txt

 All tables are presented in Comma-separated values format.

-Table A1 - Mass-luminosity relation
+Table 1 - Mass-luminosity relation
-Table A2 - 326 resolved ORB6 binaries with decent agreement of dynamical and photometric masse Table A3 - Master table containing parallaxes and mass estimates for all 3460 ORB6 entries
+Table 2 - 326 resolved ORB6 binaries with decent agreement of dynamical and photometric masse Table 3 - Master table containing parallaxes and mass estimates for all 3460 ORB6 entries Tables 2R and 3R are the updated versions of Tables 2 and 3.
+Suggestion from the referee allowed to expand list of available third-light companions.

 The description of columns is available in the Appendix of the paper.
 Contacts: chulkov@inasan.ru or chulkovd@gmail.com